 It is also a technical/trending indicator that trails the price action of an underlying asset, and traders use it to generate transaction signals or confirm the strength of a given trend.
 Lagging indicators confirm long-term trends, but they do not predict them.

-Lagging indicators are generally drawn on price chart itself and they work great in trending markets.
+Lagging indicators are generally drawn on the price chart itself and they work great in trending markets.

 Examples of lagging indicators are Bollinger Bands, Moving Averages, Supertrend, etc. because they occur after a certain price move has already happened.